Family & Lifestyle

 If you would rather be a few minutes outside the urban area of Goderich then you will have lots of cottage and year round options along the coast and inland.

 When travelling north from Goderich you will encounter the rural communities of Port Albert, Amberley and Point Clark on your way through the 53 km of lakeshore leading to Kincardine.
-While homes are not as plentiful along the shore here as they are south of Goderich there is still a great selection.
+While homes are not as plentiful along the shore here as they are south, there is still a great selection of Goderich Real Estate.
 Homes sold in 2015 for an average of $292,322 in a range from as low as $93,500 to a home that sold for $662,500.
 Options include a tremendous new adult lifestyle land lease development.

 When you travel south to Bayfieldyou will find another 21 km of lakeshore.
 Homes in this section of Lake Huron shoreline sold in 2015 for an average of $241,354 with only one home selling for an excess of $500,000.
 As it is to the north of Goderich, theneighbourhood communities are all accessed from Provincial Highway 21 and will also be either on municipally or privately maintained roads.